Stellar black hole: Properties

 By the no-hair theorem, a black hole can only have three fundamental properties: mass, electric charge, and angular momentum.
 The angular momentum of a stellar black hole is due to the conservation of angular momentum of the star or objects that produced it.

-The gravitational collapse of a star is a natural process that can produce a black hole.
-It is inevitable at the end of the life of a massive star when all stellar energy sources are exhausted.
-If the mass of the collapsing part of the star is below the Tolman–Oppenheimer–Volkoff (TOV) limit for neutron-degenerate matter, the end product is a compact star – either a white dwarf (for masses below the Chandrasekhar limit) or a neutron star or a (hypothetical) quark star.
-If the collapsing star has a mass exceeding the TOV limit, the crush will continue until zero volume is achieved and a black hole is formed around that point in space.
+The gravitational collapse of a star is inevitable at the end of the life of a massive star, when all stellar energy sources are exhausted.
+If the mass of the collapsing part of the star is below the Chandrasekhar limit, a white dwarf results.
+If the mass is higher but below the Tolman–Oppenheimer–Volkoff (TOV) limit for neutron-degenerate matter, the end product is a neutron star.
+If the collapsing star has a mass exceeding the TOV limit, the crush will continue until a black hole is formed.
+These limits for the formation of compact stars are approximate and may vary depending on the chemical composition and spin of the star.

 The maximum mass that a neutron star can possess before further collapsing into a black hole is not fully understood.
 In 1939, it was estimated at 0.7 solar masses, called the TOV limit.
 In 1996, a different estimate put this upper mass in a range from 1.5 to 3 solar masses.
 The maximum observed mass of neutron stars is about for PSR J0740+6620 discovered in September, 2019.

 In the theory of general relativity, a black hole could exist of any mass.
 The lower the mass, the higher the density of matter has to be in order to form a black hole.
 (See, for example, the discussion in Schwarzschild radius, the radius of a black hole.)
 There are no known stellar processes that can produce black holes with mass less than a few times the mass of the Sun.
 If black holes that small exist, they are most likely primordial black holes.
 Until 2016, the largest known stellar black hole was 15.65±1.45 solar masses.
 In September 2015, a rotating black hole of 62±4 solar masses was discovered by gravitational waves as it formed in a merger event of two smaller black holes.
 As of June 2020, the binary system 2MASS J05215658+4359220 was reported to host the smallest-mass black hole currently known to science, with a mass 3.3 solar masses and a diameter of only 19.5 kilometers.

 There is observational evidence for two other types of black holes, which are much more massive than stellar black holes.
 They are intermediate-mass black holes (in the center of globular clusters) and supermassive black holes in the center of the Milky Way and other galaxies.